Zweistein Python Services Local Probe

 The Poetry metadata referenced README.md, but the files were missing in the imported snapshot.

-configs/local/zweistein-query-engine.env.exampleComplete local placeholder values for Query Engine required settings.configs/local/zweistein-ingestion-worker.env.exampleComplete local placeholder values for Ingestion Worker required settings.scripts/zweistein-python-local.mjsSmall helper for Poetry checks, Python 3.12 environment selection, dry-run install plans, disk readiness checks, guarded install commands, import probes, Docker Torch probes, and Docker build attempts.scripts/hetzner-python-gate.mjsServer-side follow-up helper for the same Python blocker on native Linux/amd64.package.jsonscripts:zweistein-python:checkzweistein-python:diskzweistein-query:envzweistein-query:install:planzweistein-query:installzweistein-query:importzweistein-query:main-importzweistein-query:docker-torch-probezweistein-query:docker-buildzweistein-ingestion:envzweistein-ingestion:install:planzweistein-ingestion:installzweistein-ingestion:importzweistein-ingestion:docker-build
+configs/local/zweistein-query-engine.env.exampleComplete local placeholder values for Query Engine required settings.configs/local/zweistein-ingestion-worker.env.exampleComplete local placeholder values for Ingestion Worker required settings.scripts/zweistein-python-local.mjsSmall helper for Poetry checks, Python 3.12 environment selection, dry-run install plans, disk readiness checks, guarded install commands, import probes, Docker Torch probes, Docker build attempts, and optional low-memory Rust Docker builds.scripts/zweistein-python-wheel-audit.mjsReads the committed Poetry lockfiles and reports whether critical native dependencies have Linux wheels or require a source build.scripts/zweistein-python-lazy-import-check.mjsVerifies thatspider_rsis not imported at module load time in the Query Engine crawler endpoint or the Ingestion Worker website processor.scripts/hetzner-python-gate.mjsServer-side follow-up helper for the same Python blocker on native Linux/amd64.legacy-src/zweistein/python_server/query_engine/devops/docker/DockerfileAdds the native build headers needed byspider-rsandopenssl-sys, constrains Cargo parallelism, and acceptsRUST_LOW_MEMORY_RELEASE=1for constrained local Docker Desktop experiments.legacy-src/zweistein/python_server/ingestion_worker/devops/docker/DockerfileMirrors the same native Rust/OpenSSL build readiness for the worker image.package.jsonscripts:zweistein-python:checkzweistein-python:diskzweistein-python:wheel-auditzweistein-python:lazy-import-checkzweistein-query:envzweistein-query:install:planzweistein-query:installzweistein-query:importzweistein-query:main-importzweistein-query:docker-torch-probezweistein-query:docker-torch-probe:amd64zweistein-query:docker-torch-probe:arm64zweistein-query:docker-buildzweistein-query:docker-build:low-memoryzweistein-ingestion:envzweistein-ingestion:install:planzweistein-ingestion:installzweistein-ingestion:importzweistein-ingestion:docker-buildzweistein-ingestion:docker-build:low-memory

 Sensitive Data Cleanup